Adithya RK

-Adithya RK is an Indian playback singer, music composer who predominantly works in Tamil cinema and Telugu cinema.
-He gained recognition for his vocal performances in several successful films, with notable songs featured in Don, Jawan, and Das Ka Dhamki.
-Known for his versatile singing style, Adithya RK has contributed to Tamil, Telugu, Hindi, Malayalam and Kannada tracks.
+Adithya RK is an Indian playback singer and music composer, who predominantly works in Tamil and Telugu cinema.
+He gained recognition for his performances in films including Don and Das Ka Dhamki.
+Adithya has contributed to Tamil, Telugu, Kannada, Malayalam, and Hindi tracks.

 Personal life

-Adithya RK (also known as RK Adithya or Adithya Krishnan) was born and brought up in Chennai, Tamil Nadu, to Krishnan and Meera Krishnan, an Indian actress known for her work in Tamil-language films and television serials.
-She is also a good veena player.
-He has an elder sister named Akshaya.
+Adithya was born and brought up in Chennai, Tamil Nadu, to Krishnan and Meera Krishnan, an Indian actress known for her work in Tamil-language films and television serials.
+She is also a veena player.

 His father Krishnan runs the recording studio Shruthilaya in Chennai.